mendix/docs/content/ats/howtos/ht-version-2/connect-stories-to-testcases-2.md

 ![](attachments/connect-stories-to-testcases-2/mendix-api-key-filled-e.png)

 You have set the Mendix API Key.
-ATS can now retrieve the User Stories from the Mendix Sprintr project.
+ATS can now retrieve the User Stories from the Mendix Developer Portal project.

 ![](attachments/connect-stories-to-testcases-2/set-mendix-api-key.png)

 ## 4 Retrieve User Stories in ATS

-The following steps explain how to retrieve user stories from the Mendix Sprintr project in ATS:
+The following steps explain how to retrieve user stories from the Mendix Developer Portal project in ATS:

 1. Open your project in ATS and go to **Test Cases**.
 2. Click the **Stories** tab.
-3. Click the **Refresh button** to retrieve the User Stories from Sprintr:
+3. Click the **Refresh button** to retrieve the User Stories from the Developer Portal:

 ![](attachments/connect-stories-to-testcases-2/go-to-stories-tab-e.png)